 - Background apps

 Apps running in the background can drain your battery quickly.
-To prevent this, go to Settings > Battery > Battery usage and check which apps are consuming the most battery.
-Force close any unnecessary apps to prevent them from running in the background.
+To prevent this, go to Settings > Battery > Battery Usage and check which apps are consuming the most battery.
+Forcefully close any unnecessary apps to prevent them from running in the background.

 - Location services